dapr/docs/daprdocs/content/en/getting-started/get-started-api.md

 ## Step 1: Run the Dapr sidecar

-One the most useful Dapr CLI commands is [`dapr run`]({{< ref dapr-run.md >}}).
+One of the most useful Dapr CLI commands is [`dapr run`]({{< ref dapr-run.md >}}).
 This command launches an application together with a sidecar.
 For the purpose of this tutorial you'll run the sidecar without an application.

 Run the following command to launch a Dapr sidecar that will listen on port 3500 for a blank application named myapp: